Server Configuration

 By default, the server uses a public key with the filename of the

-private key plus the extension .pub
+private key plus the extension .pub.
+The PublicHostKeyFile

 keyword has to be defined only if the public-key file is stored with a